Why is my Dog Anxious as I Get Ready to Leave?

 Departure cues will be different depending on the routine of the family, but there is always something different that people do when they’re going out without the dog, as opposed to when the dog will be coming along.

 In some cases the signs of the dog displaying anxiety and stress may be so subtle that they may be missed.
-Stress signals such as lip licking, yawning and big round eyes may not be registered as signs of anxiety by an owner used to overt signals such as dogs that bark when left alone in a continuous manner.
+Stress signals such as lip licking, yawning and big round eyes may not be registered as signs of anxiety by an owner who is only aware of more obvious signals such as barking and howling.

 Departure cues in the dog separation anxiety training plan

 So what can you do about it?
 In an earlier blog post I talked about how important it is that the dog never be left alone unless it’s during training at a duration we’re sure the dog can handle.
-If the dog is taken to day care or left with a sitter, many of these cues, over time, will lose the association of anxiety because even if they are performed the dog will never again experience the anxiety of being left alone.
+If the dog is taken to day care or left with a sitter, many of these cues, over time, will lose the association of anxiety because even if they are performed, it’s in a context where the dog is going to accompany the owner.

 Many trainers will have owners perform departure cues randomly throughout the day without pairing it with leaving or even with walking near the door.
 Sometimes these behavior cues will even be paired with food to change the association from one of anxiety to one of happy anticipation.
 In other words, pick up your keys, give the dog a treat, put the keys down - without ever taking a step towards the door.